Mithra: Seleucid period

-In tradition
+The Seleucid kings repeatedly associated themselves with the image of the solar god Helios, which in their eastern possessions may reflect a desire to appropriate the image of local solar deities, including Mithra, and the legitimacy this conferred on the rulers in the eyes of their non-Greek subjects.

+Parthian period

 Coin of Artabanus II of Parthia (c.
 128–124 BC).
 The Hellenistic depiction on the reverse shows the king kneeling before an Apollo-like god, which is thought to be Mithra.